 The battery pack is automatically charged when connected to an AC power source and maintains power to the Notebook PC when AC power is not connected.
 This allows use when moving temporarily between locations.
 Battery time varies by usage and by the specifications for this Notebook PC.
-The battery pack cannot be disassembled and must be replaced as a single unit through an authorized vendor.
+The battery pack cannot be disassembled and must be purchased as a single unit.